Burns Llama Trailblazers Birding and Photography Tours

 Llama Ranch Visit on the Wild Goose Meadows

-Our female and baby llamas live on a ranch During the Ranch Tour Burns Llama Trailblazers you will work with the llamaslocated in the meadow lands three miles north of Burns.
+Our female and baby llamas live on a ranch located in the meadow lands three miles north of Burns.
 Here birds and llamas mix in a tremendous spring delight.
 Curlews, ibises, and cranes, fly low over head, while Canada geese nest on the haystack.
 Snow geese by the thousands gather in the fields.

 Amid the excitement, we present a three-hour tour during which you will have the opportunity to groom llamas, lead them through obstacles and go for a walk with them.
 If the babies have arrived, you will meet them personally and have a chance to pet and hold them.
 The activities provide great photographic opportunities.